Objective Momentum Barriers in Wall Turbulence: Conclusions

 The same barrier field trajectory data can also be used to compute TSE fields and identify wall-parallel quasi-planar momentum transport barrier (MTB) interfaces that locally minimize the diffusive transport of momentum.
-With TRA and TSE fields, the diffusive linear momentum barrier vector field (\ref{eq:instant barrier}), therefore, links vortex diagnostics with internal fluid interfaces that are objective analogues of the broadly used but frame-dependent UMZ interfaces and TNTIs.
+With TRA and TSE fields, the diffusive linear momentum barrier vector field (\ref{eq:instant barrier}), therefore, links vortex diagnostics with internal fluid interfaces, as seen in tracer field observations, and are objective analogues of the broadly used but frame-dependent UMZ interfaces and TNTIs.
 We have found that MTB interfaces significantly outperform the classic UMZ interface approaches, in terms of their ability to block viscous momentum transport, regardless of the specific velocity chosen.
-In fact, UMZ approaches define surfaces that often run transverse to true momentum barriers.
-Furthermore, the use of TSE calculations for the barrier equations eliminates sensitivities in UMZ analysis with respect to changes in the number of bins used in velocity histograms and variations in the size of the domain of analysis.
-In comparison, the only free parameter in our vortex and MTB algorithm is the spatial resolution of TSE fields, though this is a simple question of computational resources.
-Whereas increases in spatial resolution reduce momentum transport through vortex and MTB extractions, increases in the number of velocity histogram bins eventually leads to the disappearance of any UMZ peak or interface.
+The use of TSE calculations for the barrier equations eliminates sensitivities in UMZ analysis with respect to changes in the number of bins used in velocity histograms and variations in the size of the domain of analysis.
+In comparison, the only free parameter in our vortex and MTB algorithm is the spatial resolution of TSE fields, although this is simply a question of computational resources.
+Whereas increases in spatial resolution reduce momentum transport through vortex and MTB extractions, increases in the number of velocity histogram bins eventually lead to the disappearance of any UMZ peak or interface.

+This first-principles approach of starting with an objective momentum flux provides universal diagnostics based on physics for future structure extraction techniques, the $\Psi$ and $\Psi_N$ fields.
+Furthermore, the objective nature of this work provides frame-indifferent structures that are experimentally verifiable \citep[e.g.][]{Eisma2021}, unlike the predictions from non-objective criteria.
+The vortices and MTB identified are resilient under fluid advection, providing a new way in which to track the evolution of individual or clusters of structures.
+In this way, we hope to provide a common test to verify models and settle longstanding debates in fluids, such as the prevalence or importance of hairpin structures in the boundary layer \citep[see, e.g.,][]{Marusic2019}, and the role of inner versus outer layer motions.

+Techniques for three-component PIV measurements are rapidly advancing \citep{Raffel2018}, and the momentum-transport barrier techniques examined here provide a new way to identify such barriers in an observer-independent fashion in the same flow volume as these data increase in ubiquity.
+For experimental flows in which volumes of 3D measurements are not available, there is also potential for developing symmetry arguments, such as those provided by \citet{Haller2020}.
+These can, for instance, simplify the barrier vector field to fewer components for flows with strong anisotropy.
+Qualitative comparisons between structures in numerical simulations and tracer experiments may also provide insights by determining the roles of analogous features when experimental velocity measurements are unavailable.